rockiger/akiee/backlog.md

 ## DOING  As a developer I want to explore the options of using Clojurescript for Akiee, that I can leverage Lisp for competitive advantage

-## TODO As a task planner I want to add due markers to a task, that I know when I have to finish them;
-- [ ] Due Mark is recognised by the markdown theme and based on org-modes
-- [ ] DEADLINE: <2013-08-24 Sa 11:00>
-- [ ] Entry field allows to set date

-## TODO As a user I want to filter my currrent list for project, that I can concentrate on one.

-## TODO As a note keeper I want a agenda view for today, that I can see what I have to do today
-- [ ] Agenda View shows all tasks or Doings
-  - [ ] Define Model, based on org-mode-parser-nodes
-- [ ] Agenda View shows a Timetable for Today
-  - [ ] Agenda View is based on Org-Mode's
-- [ ] Toggle Button should be Bootstrap, for nice design
-- [ ] Editor should have focus after it is shown
-- [ ] There is a Menu entry for Agenda Views
-- [ ] There is a Shortcut for the Agenda View
-- [ ] Agenda-View should always updated when it's shown

 ## TODO As a (kanban) user I want to have the DONE state ordered by time in reverse, that I can see what I finished last

-## TODO As a User I want to add recurring task, that I can track task, that I have to do often.
-- [ ] Define the interval at which the task is recurring

 ## TODO As A User I want the the details of a task when I klick on it, that I can see notes I did to finish it.

 - [ ] Two possibilities 1.
 New Window,Tab with Deteils.
 2. Preview like in Geary, tbd.

-## TODO As a person who plans a FUTURE task, I want to add a DOING-date (scheduled) for a task, that I can forget about tasks that have no urgency right now, but will be in my DOING's when I need them.

-acceptance criteria

-- [ ] choose a DOING-date in the entry field
-- [ ] jumps (only) from TODO to DOING on the given date

 ## TODO As a User I want to syncronize my tasks via dropbox and similar services, that I can add tasks from every computer I have access to.